The Secret to Peaceful Parenting

-Yes, it is very, very serious...it's the most important job you will ever do.
-So, take it seriously enough to crack a few books on the subject and discuss what you're learning with your friends, your partner(s)...your therapist, if need be.
-But if you want to do it well, and peacefully.... you need to relax.
+Yes, it is very, very serious...
+It is the most important job we will ever do.
+So we absolute should take it seriously enough to crack a few books on the subject and discuss what we're learning with our friends, our partner(s)...
+Our therapist if need be.

-This is a multi-faceted discussion that definitely warrants a series of books, but for the purpose of this blog, I want to talk to you about "biggies" and "smallies".
+*This is a multi-faceted discussion that definitely warrants a series of books, but for the purpose of this post, I want to talk to you about "biggies" and "smallies".

 Dr. Sears was my introduction to attachment parenting and one of the things he talked about that has stuck with me all of these years, is the concept of "biggies" and "smallies".

 95-98% (not a scientifically accurate statistic) of a child's undesirable behaviors are smallies.
-The more you learn to let go of the smallies, the more impact what you have to say about the biggies is going to have.
-If you're nitpicking and correcting everything your child does, they're going to have learned to abstract your words and they'll have less faith in your opinion.
-If you're constantly correcting them, they're set to be on the defensive and you've got the foundation of an adversarial relationship.
+The more we learn to let go of the smallies, the more impact what we have to say about the biggies is going to have.
+If we're nitpicking and correcting everything our child does, they're going to have learned to abstract our words and they'll have less faith in our opinion.
+If we're constantly correcting them, they're set to be on the defensive and we wind up creating a perfect foundation for an adversarial relationship.

 I want to be on my children's team.

 I want to be their biggest cheerleader, their trusted advisor, and their soft space to land.
 I want them to both hear, and take to heart, the words I speak when it comes to things that pose a danger to themselves or others.